Lumyrix/BreakableSMP-mcserver-rules/README.md

 - Do not watch another player's stream without their permission.
 - No stealing **MATERIALS**from autobrewers(pots alredy ready dont count)
 - No IRL trading.
+- No "living" at your stash.
 - No sky basing

 ## ⚔️ PvP
 - No **CPvP, Riptide Mace or Elytra Firework Mace**. **Cart PvP** is the only explosive PvP allowed.
 - No reach, aim assist or any kind of cheats.
+- No Spear's In PVP
 - No combat logging.
 - No debuff arrows (**e.g. Slow Falling, Jump Boost**).
 Positive effect arrows are allowed.
 - No negative potion effects (**except Weaving**).